Skip to Content

 Example: create an instance

-“Import my SSH key — here it is: ssh-ed25519 AAAA…”
+“Import my SSH key, here it is: ssh-ed25519 AAAA…”

-Claude will call import_keypair and confirm the name.
+your agent will call import_keypair and confirm the name.
 Then:

 “Create a medium Ubuntu instance called api-server with my default keypair.
 Use the first available network.”

-Claude will call plan_instance to gather the options, then create_instance with the right IDs.
+your agent will call plan_instance to gather the options, then create_instance with the right IDs.
 You don’t need to know image IDs or flavor IDs.

 Example: deploy an app from a Git repo